123wowow123/chronopin/content.md

 Add google chrome auto login +
 Tab for "For you" & "Following"
 Add Poll feature
-Preview create pin

 Remove jquery for speedup
 add rottentomatoes rating +
 Show number of days countdown in pin page comment should have ability to show pictures / pins Add do not show pin again feature
-Add no date pin feature and have it come up time to time so people cam contribute more info Search twitter pins by scraping and indexing it's text
+Add no date pin feature and have it come up time to time so people can contribute more info Search twitter pins by scraping and indexing it's text

 Cleanup: